GM to drop monthly U.S. vehicle sale reports

 GM executives are betting that investors will quickly adapt to receiving U.S. sales data every three months, as investors in other retail sectors already have.
 Retailers such as Walmart Inc (WMT.N) report sales on a quarterly basis.

-Additional reporting by Nick Carey and Paul Lienert; Editing by Bernadette Baum and Chizu Nomiyama
+Additional reporting by Nick Carey and Paul Lienert in Detroit; Editing by Bernadette Baum and Chizu Nomiyama